rupeshtiwari/react-native-getting-started/README.md

   - When you tap on them no feedback no opacity change nothing
   - From user experience point of view not that much exciting.
   - Use it when you want: "No automatic visual feedback"
+- **TouchableHighlight**
+  - It changes the color of the button as u tap
+  - This button is vastly used everywhere.
+  - Very easy to tap when you use in your mobile phone.